Burr distribution

 In probability theory, statistics and econometrics, the Burr Type XII distribution or simply the Burr distribution is a continuous probability distribution for a non-negative random variable.
 It is also known as the Singh–Maddala distribution and is one of a number of different distributions sometimes called the "generalized log-logistic distribution".

-It is most commonly used to model household income, see for example: Household income in the U.S. and compare to magenta graph at right.
+Definitions

+Probability density function

 The Burr (Type XII) distribution has probability density function:

+The $\lambda$ parameter scales the underlying variate and is a positive real.